TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 ## Disposable AppDomains

 When donut loads an Assembly, it loads it into a new AppDomain.
 Unless the user specifies the name of the AppDomain with the '-d' parameter, the AppDomain is given a random name.
 We specifically designed donut to run payloads in new AppDomains rather than using DefaultDomain.
 If this does not suit you, you can easily modify payload.c to use the default domain.
 By running the payload in its own AppDomain, this allows for the development of tools that run post-exploitation modules in disposable AppDomains.
 Application Domains can be unloaded, but individual Assemblies cannot.
 Therefore, to unload an Assembly when you are done with it, you must put it into its own AppDomain and unload that instead.
 A C# agent can have the shellcode generated on its server, inject the result into itself in a new thread, wait for the Assembly to finish executing, then unload the host AppDomain.
+You could also modify the shellcode itself to perform that role.

 ## Detecting CLR Injection